Detailed content of our market study

 • Ready-to-prepare cereals : mainly oat-based cereals such as porridge.

 The breakfast cereals market comprises two distinct types of cereal: adult cereals and children's cereals.
 Each segment has a different underlying dynamic.
-Indeed, a health aspect is strongly attached to the children's cereal segment, while a dietary and taste aspect is particularly important in the adult market.
+Indeed, a health aspect is strongly attached to the children' s cereal segment, while a dietary and taste aspect is particularly important in the adult market.

 Numerous players have emerged in recent years, with a gradual fragmentation of the market.
 These players rely on a demand for niche products such as organic, local products or products perceived as healthy by consumers, such as granola or muesli.
-This niche demand became particularly acute in 2020 with the pandemic and subsequent confinements, as many French people changed their consumption habits and turned to healthier, more balanced products: to organic products.
-As a result, the main players in the market have recognized this new trend and are increasingly changing their recipes to achieve Nutri-scores of type A or B.
+This niche demand became particularly acute with the pandemic and the subsequent confinements, as many French people changed their consumption habits and turned to healthier, more balanced products: to organic products.
+As a result, the main players in the market have recognized this new trend and are increasingly changing their recipes to obtain Nutri-scores of type A or B.

 1.2 Steady global growth